 Appointed in 2005, Mr. Diaz has a community based panorama of experience.
-A retired Chicago Police Officer, Mr. Diaz has a history of working with youth as a Juvenile Probation Officer with the Juvenile Court of Cook County, as a Child Abuse Investigator, Social Worker, and Child Welfare Worker with Illinois Department of Children and Family Services.
-In the field of education, with the City Colleges of Chicago, Mr. Diaz has been a full-time Criminal Justice Instructor, a student advisor/counselor, and taught long distance courses in Humanities to United States Marines based in the Sinai.
-He was also an instructor at the Chicago Police Academy and the Cook County Sheriff's Police Academy where he taught courses in Tactical Communications, Child Abuse Investigations, Autism Awareness, and Psychology of Variant Behavior.
-As an adjunct bi-lingual instructor at St. Augustine College in Chicago, Mr. Diaz taught courses in Psychology and Human Behavior.
+A retired Chicago Police Officer, Mr. Diaz has a history of working with youth as a Cook County Juvenile Probation Officer, as a Child Abuse Investigator, Social Worker, and Child Welfare Worker with Illinois Department of Children and Family Services.
+In the field of education, with the City Colleges of Chicago, Mr. Diaz has been a full-time Criminal Justice Instructor. and student advisor/counselor.
+He was also an instructor at the Chicago Police Academy and the Cook County Sheriff's Police Academy where he taught courses in Tactical Communications, Child Abuse Investigations and Psychology of Variant Behavior.
 His educational history consists of a bachelors degree in Sociology, a masters degree in Counseling Psychology, and finalizing work toward the doctoral degree in education.